evg-zhabotinsky/inputerceptor/README.md

 ## Building

-The program should build just file like any other MS Visual Studio project.
+The program should build just fine like any other MS Visual Studio project.
 The "Debug" configuration is built as a console app, allowing you to see the debug output and to close it with Ctrl-C or by closing the console window.